XCSoar/XCSoar/XCSoarV4-README.txt

   true airspeed
 - Task radii expressed in user units
 - Bug fix, profile support for PC and PDA restored
-- Bug fix, protected use of message in NearestWaypoint function with thread lock
+- Bug fix, protected use of message in NearestAirspace function with thread lock
+- Bug fix, NearestAirspace search array out of bounds due to unsigned int loop
+- QNH, Bugs, Ballast and MacCready saved at program exit and restored on startup
+- FLARM radar can be selected to display relative altitude or bearing.
+- Removed asking whether to delete old log files to make space when logger is started.
+  Deleting old log files happens automatically now.

 Changes from 5.0.6:
 - Max manoeuvering speed set to 300 units in configuration dialog